Proof of Work (Explained)

 The class definition of a block header is shown in the following snippet, of particular interest is SerializationOp

-which tells the compiler how an instance of this class should be serialized and GetHash
+which tells the compiler how an instance of this class should be serialized and GetHash which returns a 256-bit

 unsigned integer.

-passing a dereferenced pointer to its context.
+The implementation of GetHash calls another function SerializeHash passing a dereferenced pointer to its context.

-writes and flushes the hash to the input buffer.
+We can see that Finalize writes and flushes the hash to the input buffer.
 It is important to note that

-(double) in an effort to prevent “length-extension” attacks.
+this actually computes SHA-256d (double) in an effort to prevent “length-extension” attacks.

 Assuming this process has given us a valid digest of our input, how can we convince other participants to

 append our block to their view of the chain?
-This is where the consensus parameter bnTarget
+This is where the consensus parameter bnTarget comes in.

 For brevity, we will ignore how this is chosen but I will note that this is dynamic - the network adapts it